solvedem/Connect-N/README.md

 # Connect-N

-Connect N game where user choose N and board size.
+Connect N game where user chooses N and board size.

 Connect 3 on a 4 x 4 board